Ran Hirschl

-Ran Hirschl (Hebrew: רן הירשל; born 1963) is a political scientist and comparative legal scholar.
-He is the David R. Cameron Distinguished Professor of Law and Politics at the University of Toronto.
+Ran Hirschl (September 23, 1963 – May 19, 2026; Hebrew: רן הירשל) was a political scientist and comparative legal scholar.
+He was the David R. Cameron Distinguished Professor of Law and Politics at the University of Toronto.
 Previously, he held the Canada Research Chair in Constitutionalism, Democracy and Development at the University of Toronto.
-He is the author of several major books and over one hundred and fifty articles on constitutional law and its intersection with comparative politics and society.
+He authored five major books and over one hundred and fifty articles on constitutional law and its intersection with comparative politics and society.
 In 2014, he was elected a Fellow of the Royal Society of Canada.
 In 2021, he was awarded the Stein Rokkan Prize for Comparative Social Science Research for his book City, State: Constitutionalism and the Megacity.

-Early life and education
+Personal life and death

 Hirschl was born in 1963.
 He studied law and political science at Tel Aviv University in Israel and, upon receiving a Fulbright scholarship, he received his doctorate from Yale University in 1999.

+Hirschl died on May 19, 2026, of cancer.